danthegoodman/gradle-capsule-plugin/CONTRIBUTING.md

     ./gradlew check

+If you feel brave and are running on a *nix machine, you can run additional tests via:

+    ./integration_test.sh

 ## Updating the Capsule Version

 The following locations should be checked for version references when upgrading the capsule version: